South Korea inoculates Olympic athletes ahead of Tokyo Games

 The 150 people also include athletes who are still in qualifying events.
 South Korea sent about 160 athletes, coaches and others to the Rio Paralympics in 2016, Park said.

-Earlier Thursday, South Korea’s health authorities said they have inoculated about 2.8 million people, about 5.4% of its 52 million people.
+Later Thursday, South Korea’s health authorities said they have inoculated about 3 million people, about 5.7% of its 52 million people.
 The government recently said it has secured enough vaccines for 99 million people, nearly twice its total population, and that it seeks to achieve herd immunity by November.

-South Korea has avoided a widespread outbreak but it’s recently experiencing a steady surge in new infections.
+South Korea has avoided a widespread outbreak like ones seen in India, the United States and elsewhere, but it has recently experienced a steady surge in new infections.
 As of Thursday morning, the country has reported 121,351 cases with 1,825 deaths.

+Meanwhile, rival North Korea said this month it won’t take part in the Tokyo Games, citing virus concerns.
+It is the first time the country will skip a major international sports event because of an infectious disease.
+North Korea maintains some of the world’s toughest anti-virus steps, though it has repeatedly claimed to be coronavirus-free, an assertion disputed by outside experts.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports

-Note: This story has been corrected to show that North Korea said it won’t take part in the Tokyo Games this month, not last month.